EyeCantCU/Atlas/README.md

 [![build-ublue](https://github.com/eyecantcu/bluewhaleos/actions/workflows/build.yml/badge.svg)](https://github.com/eyecantcu/bluewhaleos/actions/workflows/build.yml)

 This is my personal build of Universal Blue.
 Feel free to use it, fork it, or make your own using the provided documentation below.
-Thanks to both Universal Blue, the Fedora Project, and everyone else involved for making this possible.
+Thanks to Universal Blue, the Fedora Project, BakeOS, and everyone else involved for making this possible.

 ## Getting started